Classics

 Can one honorably serve, and even flourish under, a leader who is widely understood to be dishonest, incompetent, and corrupt?
 Before the Roman author Tacitus was a historian, he was a senator who advanced himself politically during the rule of Domitian, who was arguably the very worst of the Roman emperors.
 As a central focus, a careful reading of the works of Tacitus, with accompanying secondary scholarship, seeks to answer the question of how and when to collaborate with a deplorable regime and what such collaboration might cost.
 All readings in English.
 (IRBW)

 Thucydides is arguably the classical author who speaks to our present moment most clearly.
 He is cited as an authority on US-China relations, on the twin crises of democratic governance and ideology, on the rise of populist politics, and is generally recognized as the founder of the study of international relations.
 A sustained and focused reading of the Peloponnesian War is central to this course of study.
 Students also read selections from other ancient Athenian authors, such as Euripides, Plato, and Aristotle, as well as modern scholarly interpretations.
 All readings in English.
 Note: This course is part of the following field(s) of study: Europe.
 It fulfills the pre-modern requirement for history majors and minors.
+This course originates in Classics and is crosslisted with: History.
 (Same as: HIST 2238)

 Just as the English words school and scholar derive from the Greek word for leisure, so too do many of our own ideas about what constitute a liberal arts education derive from a particular place and moment in time: ancient Greece.
 Examines not only a wide variety of idealistic prescriptions for educational practice by writers such as Plato, Xenophon, and Aristotle, but also the historical context within which such ideals were born.
 Confronts, among other things, questions of time, socio-economic status, political ideology, and intellectualism -- issues that have as much importance today as they did 2,500 years ago.